Gingaichi/Gingaichi/README.md

 My name is Sichile Malonje.

-- 🌱 I’m currrently in my 4th year of my Computer Science Degree
+- 🌱 Passionate Developer with a love for sports and art
 - 👯 I’m looking to collaborate on any project
 - 📫 How to reach me: s.malonje@gmail.com